SUUKRAT-183/Academic-Research-Navigator/README.md

 Academic research often begins with an idea rather than a specific book, paper, or keyword.

-Research Navigator is designed around that workflow.
+Academic Research Navigator is designed around that workflow.

 Users can: